-So, you or someone you love have been diagnosed with stage 3 chronic kidney disease (CKD).
+So, you or someone you love have been diagnosed with CKD stage 3 ?

 What does this mean?
 In a nutshell, it means your kidneys are noticeably damaged and can no longer function in an optimal way.